PRESS DIGEST-Canada - June 16

-BRIEF-Intuitive Aerial: first order for company's new NEWTON C from Japanese company

-* INTUITIVE AERIAL HAS RECEIVED A FIRST ORDER FOR THE COMPANY'S NEW NEWTON C FROM JAPANESE COMPANY SANWA

-June 16 The following are the top stories from selected Canadian newspapers.
+June 16 (Reuters) - The following are the top stories from selected Canadian newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 ** A report by a parliamentary committee highlights the government's attempt to find a sustainable model for funding Canadian journalism.
 It recommends tax incentives, controls on media consolidation, local news support among other suggestions. tgam.ca/2ry2QDd